How to Protect Intellectual Property

 - What to do if someone infringes your IP rights?

-Make sure of the legitimacy of your requests.
-Every country has its own laws and jurisprudences, which can be very different from one country to another.
-For the Europe, you can check the enforcement section in national section of this website.
+Companies needs to make sure of the legitimacy of their requests in order to legally defense their ideas, know-how, secrets, interests and consequently IPR.
+Every country has its own enforced laws, jurisprudences and measures, which can be different enough from one country to another.
+For the Europe, you can study the enforcement section in national section of this website.

-Fist action to take is trying to negotiate with the counterfeiter to see if he can either:
+First (and easiest) action to take is trying to negotiate with the counterfeiter to see if he can either (three options):

 - Remove their products